Introduction to Artificial Intelligence in Hospitals

 Reason: Data is often stored in different places or formats, making it hard to find what’s needed quickly.
 Important details might get missed, leading to delays or errors in care.

-Lack of Personalized Care
+Lack of personalized Care

 Challenge: Many hospitals follow a general treatment approach for all patients, but not everyone responds the same way.
 What works for one may not work for another.